bartwesterman/Non-targeting-Cas12a-sequence-check/README.md

 ## Citation

 When using this workflow in research, publications, presentations, or derived analytical pipelines, please cite or otherwise acknowledge:
-Author: Bart Westerman
+Author: Bart Westerman; Software repository: this GitHub repository, including the repository URL and the version, release, or commit used
-Software repository: this GitHub repository, including the repository URL and the version, release, or commit used NCBI BLAST+
+NCBI BLAST+
 NCBI Datasets
 the NCBI RefSeq GRCh38.p14 assembly (GCF_000001405.40)